alttch/psrt/README.md

 ## What is PSRT

-PSRT is a real-time pub-sub protocol, optimized for industrial needs: providing low latency, dealing with slow channels and large payloads.
+PSRT is a real-time pub/sub protocol, optimized for industrial needs: providing low latency, dealing with slow channels and large payloads.

 PSRT can process 100K+ messages on a single node with very low latencies